 Start by authoring your scene.
 Take time to create a scene with configured pop-ups displaying relevant information in a comprehensible format.
 Choose meaningful symbology; scenes can be constructed with smart mapping and many 2D options are available for 3D data as well.
 Consider creating slides to highlight areas of interest and aid in navigation (comparable to bookmarks in the webmap).

 Share your Scene to a template

-Once you create a scene, save it and click the Share button.
-Create templates directly from the scene viewer or My Content.
+Once you create a scene, save it and click the Create App button.
+Create Instant Apps directly from the scene viewer, My Content, or the Instant App home page.
 Select the 3D Viewer template.

 Configure the app

 The app settings open to express setup, highlighting the most important app settings.
 If created from the scene viewer the app will have the scene selected and you can move right into Step 2 – About.
 In the about option is the hover pop-ups.
 Mousing over a feature shows the pop-up information with an option to place the pop-up in a fixed location.